w3c/trace-context/spec/21-http_header_format_rationale.md

-Extremely small proposal like `64` wasn't received well by vendors, while larger limits was unacceptable/undesirable for cloud vendors as COGS of implementing it are quite high.
+Extremely small proposal like `64` wasn't received well by vendors, while larger limits was unacceptable/undesirable for cloud vendors as costs of implementing it are quite high.

 We failed to find a number everybody liked.